oscal-compass/community/GOVERNANCE.md

 Election cycles are scheduled such that roughly half of the seats come up for re-election each year for purposes of continuity.
 The exact number of seats alternates between 3 and 4.

+Note: In future the committee will revisit if of the two election cycles, one can be resrticted to just the maintainers of **core** projects being candidates.

-### Maximal representation
+### Maximal and minimal representation

 To ensure diversity, no more than two members employed by the same company/organization may serve on the Oversight Committee simultaneously.
 If the results of an election would cause this limit to be exceeded, the candidate(s) from the over-represented company with the lowest vote counts will be disqualified, and the seat(s) will be filled by the next highest-voted candidates who do not violate the company representation limit.

-No more than three members from lab projects and significant adopters can serve on the Oversight Committee simultaneously.
-If the results of an election would cause this rule to be violated then only the top 3 elected members from lab projects and significant adopters would be selected, and the rest of the seat(s) will be filled by the next highest-voted candidates who do not violate this rule.
+It should be ensured that at least 3 members in the Oversight Committee are from the mainatiners of the **core** projects (unless there is insufficient nomination from **core** projects maintainers).
+If the results of an election would cause this rule to be violated, the candidate(s) who are not maintainers of **core** projects with the lowest vote counts will be disqualified, and the seat(s) will be filled by the next highest-voted **core** projects maintainer candidate(s).

 ### Vacancies